bhavin04890/rhdp-pxe/docs/source/cli-based-labs/review-k8s-storage-cli.rst

 When all of the pods are running, press `CTRL+C` to exit.

-Task 5: Create some data using the app:
+Create some data using the app:
 ~~~~~~~~~~

 Use the following commnad to fetch the LoadBalancer endpoint for the k8s-counter-web service in the demo namespace and navigate to it using a new browser tab.

 .. code-block:: shell

   oc get svc -n demo k8s-counter-service

 Click anywhere on the blank screen to generate Kubernetes logos.
 The (X,Y) pixel coordinates for these logos are stored in the backend Postgres database.

-Task 6: Inspect the Postgres volume
+Inspect the Postgres volume
 ~~~~~~~~~~

 Use the following command to inspect the Postgres volume and look at the Portworx parameters configured for the volume:

 .. code-block:: shell

   VOL=`oc get pvc -n demo | grep postgres-data | awk '{print $3}'`
   PX_POD=$(oc get pods -l name=portworx -n portworx -o jsonpath='{.items[0].metadata.name}')
   oc exec -it $PX_POD -n portworx -- /opt/pwx/bin/pxctl volume inspect ${VOL}

 Observe how Portworx creates volume replicas, and spreads them across your Kubernetes worker nodes.

-Task 7: List entries from the PostgreSQL database
+List entries from the PostgreSQL database
 ~~~~~~~~~~

 To look at the Postgres entries generated because of your interaction with the demo application, first get a bash shell on the Postgres pod:

 .. code-block:: shell

   POD=$(oc get pods -l app=postgres -n demo | grep 1/1 | awk '{print $1}')
   oc exec -it $POD -n demo -- bash

 Then, let's use psql to take a look at the contents of our database, where you should see the x/y coordinates of the logos you generated:

 .. code-block:: shell

   psql -U $POSTGRES_USER
   \c postgres
   select * from mywhales;